 When can I enroll?

 - You can enroll outside of open enrollment if you experience a qualifying life event, but you usually only have 60 days from that event to enroll.
+This period is called special enrollment.
 Qualifying events include certain moves, births and adoptions, loss of employer-provided coverage, marriage, divorce and other special circumstances.

-- You can also enroll anytime if you qualify for a MassHealth plan, if you had a life event that qualifies you for a ConnectorCare plan, if you’re applying for dental coverage, or if you’re a member of a recognized American Indian tribe.
+- You can enroll anytime if you qualify for a MassHealth plan, if you had a life event that qualifies you for a ConnectorCare plan, if you’re applying for dental coverage, or if you’re a member of a recognized American Indian tribe.

 How do I sign up?